khushidubeyokok/khushidubeyokok/README.md

 # 💫 About Me:
-I'm Khushi Dubey, a passionate and dedicated student pursuing a Bachelor's in Artificial Intelligence and machine Learning at MSRIT, Bangalore.
+I'm Khushi Dubey, a passionate and dedicated student pursuing a Bachelor's in Artificial Intelligence and Machine Learning at MSRIT, Bangalore.
 I am enthusiastic about different fields of computer science, especially AIML.
 I am always eager to learn and work on real-world projects that can make a difference.
+I’m constantly looking for new learning opportunities in AI and ML, especially hands-on projects that can challenge my skills.
+I enjoy collaborating with like-minded peers to expand my understanding and contribute to impactful projects.

 ## 🌐 Socials: